Classical calculation of radiative decay rates of hydrogenic Stark states: Introduction

+Compared to the previously treated problem of hydrogenic angular momentum eigenstates one has to step up the effort in Hamilton-Jacobi theory.
+First one addresses the problem of field-free Coulomb-Stark states which can be described by ensembles of elliptic orbits with well-defined eccentricity range.
+Once the weak electric field is turned on, the orbits are no longer closed, and are dealt with at the level of classical perturbation theory, which is justified in the weak-field limit.
+As an aside we note that the Kepler-Stark problem is of interest in astrophysics, and an exact solution without recourse to perturbation theory can be obtained~\cite{exactStark}.

+The present work deals with electric dipole (E1) transitions and compares non-relativistic Schr\"odinger results in the dipole approximation with corresponding results from the semi-classical Kepler problem with Larmor radiation.
+One may be concerned that for transitions corresponding to large changes in principal quantum number the emitted radiation has a wavelength that is no longer considerably larger than the size of the original orbit, and thus might invalidate the use of the dipole approximation~\cite{Corney}.
+Tables of quantum-mechanical electric quadrupole (E2) transition rates are available for atomic hydrogen fine-structure states with principal quantum number up to $n=25$~\cite{Jitrik_2004}.
+We have verified that the E1 transition rates calculated for $n=20$ Stark states exceed the E2 rates by at least two orders of magnitude.
+As an aside we note that the classical quadrupole radiation problem plays an important role in gravitational physics~\cite{PhysRev.131.435}, and that this work can be adapted to the Kepler-Coulomb problem.

 The paper is organized as follows.
-In Sect.~\ref{sec:model} we introduce the theoretical method for the current work.
-Sect.~\ref{sec:res} presents our numerical results.
+In Sect.~\ref{sec:theory1} we introduce the theoretical method for the current work, namely the semi-classical approach.
+In Sect.~\ref{sec:theory2} we review how the quantum spontaneous decay rates for Coulomb-Stark states are obtained from the field-free hydrogenic states by combining angular momentum contributions.
+In Sect.~\ref{sec:res} we present our numerical results and we comment on the classical-quantum correspondence for the parabolic oscillators which form the basis of the Coulomb-Stark states.
 The paper ends with a few concluding remarks in Sect.~\ref{sec:conclusions}.